 Geoffrey T. Sigalet

-Geoff's dissertation focuses on developing a normative theory of dialogical or "weak" judicial review and constitutional interpretation.
+Geoff's dissertation focuses on developing a neo-republican theory of 'dialogical' or "weak" judicial review and constitutional interpretation.
 In addition, he maintains a keen research interest in the History of Political Thought and serves as an Associate Editor of Interpretation: A Journal of Political Philosophy.